ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/_example-learning-path/contribute.md

 If there are any errors, such as incorrect formatting of metadata, fix them and try again.

+After you have reviewed the new material using `hugo server` and there are no issues running `hugo` submit a GitHub pull request.

 You can now submit a GitHub pull request.

+{{% notice Note%}}
+If you are new to GitHub, find a tutorial about how to create a pull request from a GitHub fork.
+{{% /notice %}}

-Optionally, if you would like to add your new learning path content to the automated testing framework, follow the guidelines in the [Apppendix: How to test your code](/learning-paths/cross-platform/_example-learning-path/appendix-3-test).
+Optionally, if you would like to add your new learning path content to the automated testing framework, follow the guidelines in the [Appendix: How to test your code](/learning-paths/cross-platform/_example-learning-path/appendix-3-test).
-After you have reviewed the new material using `hugo server` and there are no issues running `hugo` submit a GitHub pull request.

-Search for a tutorial about how to create a pull request from a GitHub fork if you need guidance on creating the pull request.

 ## Publishing